vek0ng/solace-psp-rootless/README.md

 ## 3 - Example Postgres Rootless

 Databases traditionally run as non-root user.
 We will do a quick podman test with Postgres running as `postgres` user.
+Take some time to analyze and fully understand this example.

 ```bash
 ubuntu@podman:~$ podman pull postgres